nasa/cumulus-docs/docs/deployment.md

 - python

-### Credentials

-**Posting to CMR:**
+#### Credentials:

+* [CMR](https://earthdata.nasa.gov/about/science-system-description/eosdis-components/common-metadata-repository) username and password.
+Can be excluded if you are not exporting metadata to CMR.

-If you plan to export metadata to CMR you will need to have a CMR password, otherwise it can be left blank.
-All installations require EarthData Client (aka URS) credentials.
-The EarthData Client (URS) user must have the ability to administer and/or create applications in URS.
+* [EarthData Client login](https://earthdata.nasa.gov/about/science-system-description/eosdis-components/earthdata-login) username and password.
+User must have the ability to administer and/or create applications in URS.

-* CMR Password
-* EarthData Client login credentials (username & password)

-### Make local copy of `cumulus` Repo and prepare it.
+## Make local copy of `cumulus` Repo and prepare it.

 Clone Repository